-Ass Assessment Task 3: Assessing Children's Learning What to Do N /hat to Submit Evaluation Rubrics Select one common assessment from the learning segment that you will provide to the class or group to evaluate their language and literacy development.
-0 Part A: Video or Audio Evidence of Learning Part B: Observation Notes and Work Samples Assessment Rubrics Rubric 11: Analysis of Children's Learning Rubric 12: Providing Feedback to Define and submit the evaluation criteria you will use to analyze children's learning on the common assessment.
-Part C: Evidence of Feedback Part D: Assessment Commentary Guide Learning Rubric 13: Children's Understanding and Use of Select and clearly identify 2 children who represent a range of developmental levels related to the central focus.
+Assessment Task 3: Assessing Children's Learning

+Select one common assessment from the learning segment that you will provide to the class or group to evaluate their language and literacy development.
+Define and submit the evaluation criteria you will use to analyze children's learning on the common assessment.
+Select and clearly identify 2 children who represent a range of developmental evels related to the central focus.
+The children will be your focus children for Assessment Task 3.
+At least one child must have identified learning needs.
+Collect and analyze 3 sources of evidence related to the central focus.
+The class/group and the focus children to identify quantitative and qualitative patterns of learning.
+Submit feedback provided to the 2 focus children in written, audio, or video form.
+Analyze the learning of the class/group and the focus children during the learning segment.
+Analyze the learning for the class/group and the focus children during the learning as sources of learning is segment.
+Analyze the learning of the class/group and the focus children during the learning of the class/group of children during the learning segment.
+Analyze the learning of the class/group and the focus children during the learning segment.
+Analyze the learning for hese collary (dentified in Planning Task 1) from (1) the video clips from Instruction Task 2, (2) an additional video cip of one or both of the focus children during the learning segment.
+Use your analysis of the class/group and focus children and plan for next steps by responding to commentary prompts.
+What to Do What to Submit Evaluation Rubrics the learning segment that you will provide to the class or group to evaluate their language and literacy development.
+Define and submit the evaluation criteria you will use to analyze children's learning on the common assessment.
+Select and clearly identify 2 children who represent a range of developmental levels related to the central focus.
 These children will be your focus children for Assessment Task 3.
 At least one child must have identified learning needs.
-Part E: Evaluation Criteria Feedback Rubric 14: Analyzing Children's Vocabulary Development Rubric 15: Using Assessment to Inform Instruction Collect and analyze 3 sources of evidence related to the central focus for each focus child.
+Collect and analyze 3 sources of evidence related to the central focus for each focus child.
 Summarize the learning for the class/group of children within the learning segment.
 Analyze the learning of the class/group and the focus children to identify quantitative and qualitative patterns of learning.
 Submit feedback provided to the 2 focus children in written, audio, or video form.
 Analyze evidence of children using the vocabulary (identified in Planning Task 1) from (1) the video clips from Instruction Task 2, (2) an additional video clip of one or both of the focus children during the learning segment, AND/OR (3) the evidence of learning from Assessment Task 3.
-Use your analysis of the class/group and focus children and plan for next steps by responding to commentary prompts.
+Use your analysis of the class/group and focus children and plan for next steps by Evidence of Learning Part B: Observation Notes and Work Samples Part C: Evidence of Feedback Part D: Assessment Commentary Rubric 11: Analysis of Children's LearningRubric 12: Providing Feedback to Guide LearningRubric 13: Children's Understanding and Use of FeedbackRubric 14: Analyzing Children's Vocabulary DevelopmentRubric 15: Using Assessment to